 Turning the mixer back down to a slow speed, sprinkle in the remaining ½ of the powdered sugar.
 Once it has mixed in, increase the mixer speed back to medium high speed and beat for 2-3 minutes.

-Again turning the mixer back down to a slow speed, slowly stir in ½ TBSP of the milk or cream.
+Again turning the mixer back down to a slow speed, slowly stir in ½ tablespoon of the milk or cream.
 Beat the icing again to make sure the milk is combined.
-If it is too thick or stiff, add in another ½ TBSP of milk or cream.
+If it is too thick or stiff, add in another ½ tablespoon of milk or cream.
 Do this until you get the consistency you are aiming for.
 Remember- you can always add more liquid to soften the icing, but you can't take the liquid away!

 Use the frosting to ice your favorite cupcakes, quick breads, or cookies!
 If piping or icing a double 9 inch layer cake, double the recipe to ensure you have enough icing.
 You can always refrigerate any extra!